Text Size

 Gender identity

-The self awareness of being male or female.
-The label or name one uses to define and identify their gender.
-One’s sense of being male or female.
-Our sense of our selves in regards to our gender, gender role, masculinity and/or femininity.
-The most common gender identities are male and female, however there are many others in the gender diverse community such as genderqueer, trans man, trans woman, transgender, trans*, boi, sistergirl, brotherboy, FTM / F2M (female to male), MTF / M2F (male to female)etc.
+The self-awareness of being male or female.
+Our sense of ourself in regards to our gender, gender role, masculinity and/or femininity.
+The most common gender identities are male and female, however there are many others in the gender diverse community such as genderqueer, trans man, trans woman, transgender, trans*, boi, sistergirl, brotherboy, FTM / F2M (female to male), MTF / M2F (male to female) etc.

 Gender role